jihado-i/Food-Order/README.md

-# 🍽️ Restaurant Product Visual Showcase Project
+gs# 🍽️ Restaurant Product Visual Showcase Project

 This project aims to visually showcase the **products and varieties of dishes** of a restaurant in an impressive and modern manner.
 The goal is to demonstrate **frontend development skills** and creativity through appealing visuals and interactions.